Kyan820815/panoramic-Iimage-stitching/README.md

                         result
 ```

+## Data
-* The data set is on: https://www.dropbox.com/sh/kui1xs38o15xbaw/AACxJ7g6ci0qz_nG0rjujIcMa?dl=0
+The data set is on: https://www.dropbox.com/sh/kui1xs38o15xbaw/AACxJ7g6ci0qz_nG0rjujIcMa?dl=0\

-* Please create data folder in the code directory and result folder in the data folder
+Please create data folder in the code directory and result folder in the data folder